ms1963/markdown/README.md

 - **Purpose:** Inserts a Mermaid diagram into the document.
 - **Parameters:**
-code: The Mermaid diagram code.
+- `code`: The Mermaid diagram code.
 - **Results:** None.
 - **Example:**